 - Scorpions: Emperor Scorpion.
 Handling is done by the trained Clark handler.

-- Scorpions: Desert Hairy Scorpion.
+- Scorpions: Dune Scorpion.
 No Handling, this scorpions remains locked up.

 - Hissing Cockroaches: Due to their docile behavior and cleanliness, students may be able to handle one or view from a handler's hand up close.